cs640-fall20205/cs640-assignments/src/postgres/assignment1.md

 **Do**

-4. Select all the tables that you created from pg_class and examine the tables to identify the types of metadata Postgres stores about the tables.
+4. (2 pts) Select all the tables that you created from pg_class and examine the tables to identify the types of metadata Postgres stores about the tables.
 Explain below:

     ```
     Replace this with your answer
     ```

-5. Write a query that finds the country name of the Fight Club event.
+5. (1 pt) Write a query that finds the country name of the Fight Club event.

     ```
     Replace this with your answer
     ```

-3. Add a city in the U.S. for Springfield with a zip of 01119.
+3. (1 pt) Add a city in the U.S. for Springfield with a zip of 01119.
 Show the query below:

     ```
     Replace this with your answer
     ```

-4. Add a private venue in the U.S. for Rivers Hall with address 1215 Wilbraham Rd, Springfield, MA , zipcode 01119.
+4. (1 pt) Add a private venue in the U.S. for Rivers Hall with address 1215 Wilbraham Rd, Springfield, MA , zipcode 01119.

     ```
     Replace this with your answer
     ```

-5. Add an event called ‘New Student Welcome’ that starts at 3:30 PM on August 22nd and ends at 5:00 PM on August 22nd that is held in Rivers Hall.
+5. (1 pt) Add an event called ‘New Student Welcome’ that starts at 3:30 PM on August 22nd and ends at 5:00 PM on August 22nd that is held in Rivers Hall.

     ```
     Replace this with your answer
     ```

-6. Alter the events table with a boolean value called “adult” that is true if the event is for adults only and false otherwise.
+6. (1 pt) Alter the events table with a boolean value called “adult” that is true if the event is for adults only and false otherwise.

     ```
     Replace this with your answer
     ```

-7. Add an event titled “cooking class” that is adult only to be held in the Crystal Ballroom.
+7. (1 pt) Add an event titled “cooking class” that is adult only to be held in the Crystal Ballroom.
 List the query here:

     ```
     Replace this with your answer
     ```

-8. Write a query that shows the cities, event title and venue name for all events with a venue:
+8. (1 pt) Write a query that shows the cities, event title and venue name for all events with a venue:

     ```
     Replace this with your answer